g-jgreen/documentation/content/iothubs/azure.md

 {{% alert info %}}
 For more information about consumergroups read built-in enpoints on [Microsoft docs](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal#endpoints).
 {{% /alert %}}
 7. At this moment we created the function.
 We only need to make one adjustment namely, go to your function > `Integrate` > `Triggers`  and change the event hub cardinality to `One`.
-Also check if the Event Parameter name is set to `IoTHubMessage` so there will be no problemns with copy the code below.
+Also check if the Event Parameter name is set to `IoTHubMessage` so there will be no problems with copy the code below.

 At this moment we created are function correctly.
 Click on your function and you will see the actual code.
 Now you can delete that code and paste the code below in it.